FreePYQ logoFreePYQ

 Explanation:

 To find the equivalent single discount for successive discounts of 24%, 18%, and 20%, we calculate the remaining percentage after each discount and multiply them: (100-24)% * (100-18)% * (100-20)% = 76% * 82% * 80% = 0.76 * 0.82 * 0.80 = 0.49888, which is approximately 49.888% remaining, meaning the total discount is 100% - 49.888% = 50.112%, rounded up to 50.14%.
-Thus, option D is correct.
-The core concept is successive percentage change calculation.
+So, option D is correct.
+Key point: successive percentage change calculation.
 Common mistakes include incorrect multiplication order or rounding errors.

 Question 70